A History of NeurOptimal®: A personal reflection

 Concurrent with my clinical explorations, Val was busy evolving his theoretical thinking from a linear model of training frequencies up or down, towards a non-linear and more dynamic model of central nervous system functioning.
 Practically, Val started to include lateralizing away from CZ to enhance SMR or Beta training, but then would return to CZ to establish that the intended training had indeed been accomplished.
 However, this was only the beginning of his explorations of the dynamical structure of neurofeedback training as a comprehensive and adaptive process.
 As he further developed and articulated his emerging model, it became clear that how Val was thinking theoretically was articulating what I was doing practically with my clients!
 While I had moved away from the original linear Five Phase Model during my two years of exploration, Val’s theoretical evolution brought his thinking and my clinical practice neatly back together again.
 Trusting in the process had definitely born fruit!

 Some other specific events also occurred around this time that were to change forever the way we work.
-At a FutureHealth conference I was sitting at the Thought Technology booth where their ProComp encoder was being demonstrated.
-This encoder offered two separate channels, the idea being that you could do one hookup and then train one side of the brain and then the other without having to move the sensor.
+While at a FutureHealth conference I was sitting at the Thought Technology booth where their ProComp encoder was being demonstrated.
+This encoder offered two separate channels, the idea being that you could do one hookup and then train first one side of the brain and then the other, without having to move the sensor.
 On a whim, I suggested that Val hook me up see if we could train two sides of the brain at once.
-This was a ridiculous suggestion at the time, as we were sequentially training SMR on the right and Beta on the left.
-These two frequency bandwidths result in two very different states of consciousness (for more on those, see the Cartography of Consciousness).
+This was a ridiculous suggestion at the time as we were sequentially training SMR on the right and Beta on the left.
+These two frequency bandwidths result in two very different states of consciousness.
 So what would happen if you trained two very different states of awareness at the same time?
 As we discovered, while sitting at that booth, you could indeed train both SMR and Beta at the same time!
 Of course, many colleagues would go on to protest that such concurrent training was “too much for the CNS to handle”.
 In retrospect it seems silly but, at that time, there was a widespread assumption that the CNS could ONLY train one specific “augment” target at a time.
 We continued to develop our thinking by further exploring the use of multiple concurrent targets.
 What a change that made!
 Now we had the ability to train two separate real-time channels of EEG simultaneously, offering double the training and benefit to our clients in their sessions.

 Another event occurred at the same meeting and it too, was to have a profound effect on our development.
 Val was presenting on thresholding and discussed some ideas for a live demonstration of these new ideas with Tom Allen, one of the developers of the Biograph® system.
 For the demonstration I was hooked up facing towards the audience and away from a large screen.
 This ensured I had no visual information about what either what my brain was doing or what the operator was doing as he changed the thresholds.
 I was just hearing tones (auditory feedback).
 The purpose of the presentation was to demonstrate an idea of Val’s, that manually “bracketing” a target by moving rapidly and alternately above and below it for a few iterations (about six) would induce a positive effect in that target.
 If the target involved was an augment frequency (one that you would like to increase) such as SMR or Beta, it would try to seek a new threshold level by briefly decreasing in amplitude then shooting upwards to settle at a new (desired) higher level.
 However, if the target involved an inhibit frequency, like our 2-6 Hz, then the signal would try to seek a new threshold limit by briefly increasing in amplitude, then suddenly dropping and settling at a new (desired) lower level.
 Although Tom explained this phenomenon in terms of learning theory, Val described it in non-linear terms as “dynamical thresholding”.
 Coupling that with our simultaneous bilateral training, now including our newly explored 21 Hz and 40 Hz and adding in alpha-theta, the Period Three Approach was born.